Art Apart Fair: Art Apart @ Park Royal on Pickering (Collectables Edition September 2025)

-Overseas Editions
+Overseas editions

-Unlike the Singapore Editions, where the fairs are conducted biannually, the fairs held overseas – more specifically London and New York – will take place biennially.
+Unlike the Singapore editions, where the fairs are conducted biannually, the fairs held overseas – more specifically London and New York – take place once year.

-Art Apart London (First Edition)
+Art Apart London @ Town Hall Hotel (First Edition 2014)

 Art Apart made its international debut from 17 to 19 October 2014 at the Town Hall Hotel, in Bethnal Green, East London.
 The show is believed to be the first hotel art fair that took place in London in a larger scale.
 The fair showcased over 2,000 contemporary works from more than 100 rising and mid-career artists, including artists such as Oscar Lett, Russell Marshall and Nikolai Ishchuk, occupying the entire second floor of the hotel.
 Besides featuring artists, art pieces by silversmiths, jewellers and makers, such as Hans Stofer and David Clarke were exhibited as well.
 Over 3,000 visitors were expected to be present for the Art Apart London 1st Edition.

-Art Apart New York (First Edition)

-Art Apart is expected to debut in New York in March 2016.

-Art Apart London (Second Edition)

-The second edition of Art Apart in London is expected to be held in October 2016.